Stape

 Also available in

-By the end of 2024, Chrome and Chrome-based browsers will be done with third-party cookies.
+Chrome and Chrome-based browsers will be done with third-party cookies quite soon.
 Safari and Firefox already implemented Intelligent Tracking Algorithms that can block trackers.
 That leads to the next point: digital advertising methods that rely on third-party cookies to target consumers might become ineffective or even stop working altogether.

 This change in how advertisers track users will hurt many publishers and ad networks that rely on these third-party companies to display ads and collect data from site visitors to understand their audience.